bejibay/UserAuthentication/README.md

 account and also verify your credentials when logging in.
 ## Technologies used
-* The User-Authentication is created with PHP, HTML, JavaScript and CSS
+* The User-Authentication is created with PHP OOP, HTML, JavaScript and CSS
 ## Scripts
 * config.php for database login.
-* register.php for account creation.
+* src/model/data.php for class.
-* login.php account login.
+* src/controller/functions for all functions.
-* activation.php for account activation
+* index.php for routing.
 ## Application
-* the User_Authorisation can be applied and enhanced with more features like password reset
+* the User_Authorisation can be applied and enhanced for user authentications